 Transparent speed optimization with automatic batching of computations and sparse matrix multiplication.

 Easy and friendly interfaces for node/edge feature access and graph structure manipulation.

 Good scalability to graphs with tens of millions of vertices.

 To begin with, we have prototyped 10 models across various domains: semi-supervised learning on graphs (with potentially billions of nodes/edges), generative models on graphs, (previously) difficult-to-parallelize tree-based models like TreeLSTM, etc. We also implement some conventional models in DGL from a new graphical perspective yielding simplicity.

 End-to-end model tutorials for learning DGL by popular models on graphs.

 Relationship of DGL to other frameworks¶

 DGL is designed to be compatible and agnostic to the existing tensor frameworks.
 It provides a backend adapter interface that allows easy porting to other tensor-based, autograd-enabled frameworks.
-Currently, our prototype works with MXNet/Gluon and PyTorch.

 Prototype of DGL started in early Spring, 2018, at NYU Shanghai by Prof. Zheng Zhang and Quan Gan.
 Serious development began when Minjie, Lingfan and Prof. Jinyang Li from NYU’s system group joined, flanked by a team of student volunteers at NYU Shanghai, Fudan and other universities (Yu, Zihao, Murphy, Allen, Qipeng, Qi, Hao), as well as early adopters at the CILVR lab (Jake Zhao).
 Development accelerated when AWS MXNet Science team joined force, with Da Zheng, Alex Smola, Haibin Lin, Chao Ma and a number of others.
 For full credit, see here.